CPSSD/rabble/services/search/bleve/README.md

 Stemming & stop word removal work under the assumption that the indexed material is English.
-A complex language detection approach could be possible, though the best approach would be to sure up the localization as a whole and then explicitly add certain mappings for certain languages.
+A complex language detection approach could be possible, though the best approach would be to explicitly add certain mappings for certain languages.